DingWB/abc_lite/README.md

 - Estimate HiC from genomic distance
 - quantile normalization

+## Installation
+Installation relies on pip and conda.

+1. clone the repo
+2. setup conda env
+* suggested python 3.9, not tested with other versions
+'''
+conda create -n abc_lite python=3.9
+conda activate abc_lite
+'''
+3. install requirements
+this additionally downloads juicertools and sets the environmental variable JUICERTOOLS in the environment
+'''
+bash ./conda_install.sh
+'''
+4. Finish setup with pip
+'''
+python3 -m pip install .
+'''

 ## citation
 If you use the ABC model in published research, please cite: